aqkameda/Uber_landing/README.md

 ## **🚗 Uber Landing Page**

-**A simple landing page inspired by Uber’s design.
-Created for practicing web layout and UI design.**
+A simple landing page inspired by Uber’s design.
+Created for practicing web layout and UI design

 ---